Unisys Predicts Entirely New Classes of Cyberthreats will Require Fresh Countermeasures in 2016

 Prediction: Rogue intelligence officers will use government-owned spy capabilities for their own purposes.

-Many of the state-sponsored attacks that have been attributed to governments around the world are actually executed by state employees motivated by their own ideological issues
+Many of the state-sponsored attacks that have been attributed to governments around the world are actually executed by state employees motivated by their own ideological issues without government authorization.

 In 2016, Unisys predicts that rogue intelligence officers will emerge as a separate threat category that business and government organizations will need to monitor and control in a different way than they would for a state-sponsored attack.